myobie/rake-tilde/README.md

 ## Usage

 This gem monkeypatch's Rake to intercept any task that begins with ~.
-In that case thet task is run whenever any files in the project change.
+In that case that task is run whenever any files in the project change.
 This is a basic wrapper around the [listen gem](https://github.com/guard/listen).

 More interesting things can be done by specifying folders, ignores, etc